JulianPaoloThiry/tsw/Hotbar/readme.txt

       Target Group Member 5               F5
       Target Group Member 6               F6

-2. Find "Exit Game" and set it to anything that isn't a combination of the above values (something like CTRL+SHIFT+F12 will work).

-3. Find the inventory bag with the name "Hotbar" and drag some items into it.
+2. Find the inventory bag with the name "Hotbar" and drag some items into it.
    Any item that can be activated will work - potions, quest items, Deathless skills, gear, etc., are all acceptable.

-4. Activate items on the hotbar by pressing the keys listed in the corresponding square on hotbarkeys.png.
+3. Activate items on the hotbar by pressing the keys listed in the corresponding square on hotbarkeys.png.